-All objectives depend on the information management and the flow of information.
+All business processes depend on the information management and the flow of information.
 Some of those concepts provide (raw) data, like sensor networks, some rely on the provided (and analysed) data.
 This requires a digital infrastructure provided by fairway authorities.
-That infrastructure must be easily maintainable in order to grow over time and to be able to address the needs of all involved countries and parties.
+That digital infrastructure must be easily maintainable in order to grow over time and to be able to address the needs of all involved countries and parties.
 The entirety of the information is a real-time digital image of the waterways ("digital-waterway-twin") and can be used to develop new business concepts.

-Smart sensor networks along the waterways, e.g. in bridges, locks, buoys, sensors on connected vessels, etc. can collect information to be used for predictions of water-levels and arrival times at locks, docks, hubs, etc. The information exchange of smart infrastructure concerning vessels, transported and (un)loaded cargo simplifies cargo tracking and the creation of digital cargo papers.
-Already track and trace information of a vessel is available through the EuRIS portal with consent of the vessel owner/operator.
+Smart sensor networks along the waterways, e.g. in bridges, locks, buoys, sensors on connected vessels, etc. can collect information to be used for predictions of water-levels and arrival times at locks, docks, hubs, etc. The information exchange of smart infrastructure concerning vessels, transported and (un)loaded cargo simplifies cargo tracking facilitated by digital forms/documents.
+Tracking and tracing information of a vessel is already available through the EuRIS portal with consent of the vessel owner/operator.
 Cargo information is available from economic operators.
 Availability of traffic data from other vessels and the knowledge of water-depths also contribute to safety and reliability.

 A goal is to reduce the administrative burden associated with IWT.
-This may be done by introducing electronic (paperless) travel documents shared by all competent authorities.
+This may be done by introducing digital (paperless) documents shared by all competent authorities, respecting the legal limitations.
 This would mean that a vessel has to perform only a single, electronic registration for transporting cargo.
 Furthermore, also information about crew members, the vessel and certificates shall be provided only once, accessible by all competent authorities.
-A connection to maritime shipping (and other modes of transport) is sensible.
+A strong connection to maritime shipping (and other modes of transport) should be continued and could serve as an example for connecting to other modalities.
 This will make waterway transport more attractive.
 This can be achieved by an ecosystem of portals, which receives all relevant data from all European countries and delivers information to all parties, who have a reasonable interest in it.
 A mobility dataspace that is an open data sharing community for exchanging (real time) information including sensitive data can be created based on a (decentral) data architecture.
-The EuRIS portal is proposed to be developed further towards a clear position in such an ecosystem.
-The responsibility for the implementation and operation of such an ecosystem is partly a governmental task, laying the foundation for a safe, secure, fair, confidential, compliant and legal commercial and non-commercial use obeying the rules of GDPR and an adequate level of cybersecurity..
+The EuRIS portal is proposed to be further developed to achieve a clear position in such an ecosystem.
+The responsibility for the implementation and operation of such an ecosystem is partly a governmental task, laying the foundation for a safe, secure, fair, confidential, compliant and legal commercial and non-commercial use obeying the rules of GDPR and an adequate level of cybersecurity.
 Private parties are encouraged to take part in these ecosystems instead of creating private islands, however the ownership of the data remains with the source.
 These interconnected portals have to offer an Application Programming Interface (API), so that private companies may develop their own applications supporting logistics and making a connection to their own business processes and to other modes of transport.
 It is guite likely that completely new business models and concepts will be developed as soon as those possibilities are made available.
 This ecosystem can be used for data collection and transmission of fairway related data as well as for information sharing within a competent authority.
-Besides information exchange for the purpose of voyage planning, navigation or smart cargo routing, such a platform offers the opportunity to report only once to the authorities fulfilling all legal requirements by incorporating an electronic travel document as described above.
+Besides information exchange for the purpose of voyage planning, navigation or smart cargo routing, such a platform offers the opportunity to report only once to the authorities fulfilling all legal requirements by incorporating an digital travel document as described above.
 This applies especially to cross border transport.
 By combining private data with governmental data, private parties who join these ecosystems will be able to gain higher efficiencies in their transport processes and become more competitive.